Phoolan Devi raped, murdered accused no more; verdict of 39 years old Behmai massacre today

 According to the terms of her surrender, then MP CM Arjun Singh agreed to keep her in the Gwalior prison, rather than being sent to a UP prison.

-For 11 years she spent in Gwalior and Jabalpur jails, and was released without facing trial. but she kept fighting a legal battle against the UP police and the Kanpur court's orders.
+For 11 years she spent in Gwalior and Jabalpur jails and was released without facing trial. but she kept fighting a legal battle against the UP police and the Kanpur court's orders.

-successfully contesting on a Samajwadi Party ticket.
-In 1996, Mulayam Singh Yadav-led-SP government also filed an application to sought withdrawal of the case against her.
+Phoolan Devi earlier, also won two Lok Sabha elections, in 1996 and 1999 successfully contesting on a Samajwadi Party ticket.
+In 1996, Mulayam Singh Yadav-led-SP government also filed an application to the sought withdrawal of the case against her.